JamesMcAvoy/File-sharing-website/README.md

 # File sharing website
-A file sharing website written in PHP.
+A file sharing website for uploading and managing files written in PHP.
 You can find it here : https://pleaserape.me/<br />
 <img src="https://i.imgur.com/YwXKhIb.png" />

 - [Requirements](#requirements)